PLANNING YOUR DAY

-Racecards can be purchased at the course on the day and range in price from £2.00 to £3.50.
-Some meetings even give free racecards with admission.
+Racecards can be purchased at the course on the day and generally range in price from £2.00 to £3.50, however some meetings give free racecards with admission.

 Your racecard will contain the runners and riders for each race, along with the colours, and the names of the owner and trainer for each horse.
 It will also provide information on any Trade Stands and special attractions/events on offer.